mingai-nexucore/mingai-nexucore.github.io/README.md

 - **Streaming responses** — AI replies appear in real time as they're generated
 - **Image generation** — Switch to MingImage 1.3 to generate images from text prompts
+- **Image vision** — Attach images to your messages and MingAI 2.4 will analyze and reason about them
+- **Text-to-speech** — Listen to any AI response read aloud with automatic language detection
 - **Online research** — Toggle web search to let MingAI pull in live, up-to-date information from the internet
-- **File attachments** — Attach code, text, and document files directly to your messages for MingAI to read and analyze
+- **File attachments** — Attach code, text, document, and image files directly to your messages
 - **Chat history** — Conversations are saved locally and accessible from the sidebar
 - **Markdown rendering** — Full markdown support including syntax-highlighted code blocks
 - **Customizable system prompt** — Tailor MingAI's personality and behavior via Settings